-Welcome to another Wacky Wednesday project – paper mache heads.
+Welcome to another Wacky Workshops project – paper mache heads.

 I love making these life-size heads with my art students.
 The paper mache process teaches patience and coordination while the decorating process unleashes creativity and imagination.